Joanna Quassa

 Joanna Quassa is a Canadian Inuk politician, who was elected to the Legislative Assembly of Nunavut in the 2021 Nunavut general election.
 She represents the electoral district of Aggu.

 She is the sister-in-law of her predecessor Paul Quassa, and previously served as mayor of Igloolik.

+She ran for election to the assembly in the 2025 election and received the largest number of votes in the Aggu electoral district but with less than 2 per cent difference between her and Erasmus Ivvalu, triggering a judicial recount.